Can CBD Help With Perimenopause Brain Fog

 Estradiol's effect there?

-With regard to microglia, in the recent years our studies showed a major anti-inflammatory activity of estradiol in microglia activated by strong inflammatory stimuli such as lipopolysaccharide
+With regard to microglia, in recent years our studies showed a major anti-inflammatory activity of estradiol in microglia activated by strong inflammatory stimuli such as lipopolysaccharide

 Can CBD take some of the load off of estradiol's effect there?